UTK7994/learning-notes/books/designing-data-intensive-applications.md

 Since database is using snapshot isolation, both checks return 2.
 Both transactions commit, and now no doctor is on call.
 The requirement of having at least one doctor has been violated.

 Write skew can occur if two transactions read the same objects, and then update some of those objects.
-You get a dirty write or lost update anomaly.
+You get a `dirty write or lost update anomaly`.

 Ways to prevent write skew are a bit more restricted:

 - Atomic operations don't help as things involve more objects.
-- Automatically prevent write skew requires true serializable isolation.
+- Automatically prevent write skew requires true `serializable isolation.`
 - The second-best option in this case is probably to explicitly lock the rows that the transaction depends on.

   ```sql